elstr/grpc-game/README.md

 **Step 2** Send this game command to the server using `state.getGameCommandStream().onNext()`

+Test it out by:

+1. Run the client 2 times:
+2. In each client join the game using a different name.
+3. In both windows, now click 'Fetch Players'.
+You should see 2 players in the list.
+4. In the first client, select the other player and click the 'Start game' button (button is located) below the list.
+5. In both windows, you should see a grid on the right side!

 ### 6. Implement make board move

 This is the last exercise, then we will be able to play the game.